 - Install StoreFront.
 If you are using Citrix Gateway, verify that Session Reliability is enabled.
 Do so in Studio > StoreFront > Manage NetScaler Gateway > Select your NetScaler > Secure Ticket Authority > Enable Session Reliability.

-- Install the VDA (for Desktop OS or Server OS).
+- Install the VDA (for single-session OS or multi-session OS).

 - Install Citrix Workspace app for Windows, Citrix Workspace app for Mac, Citrix Workspace app for iOS, Citrix Workspace app for Android, or Citrix Workspace app for Linux.